DeltusBaseliosPaul/DeltusBaseliosPaul/README.md

 Here are some ideas to get you started:

-- ⚡Passion is to be a Pro Footballer
+-⚡  Passion to be a Pro Footballer
 - 🌱 I’m currently learning eng
 - 👯 I’m looking to collaborate with LM10
 - 🤔 I’m curious to watch sports and  games ..